Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-The good news is that if the income from your creative work is relatively minor, you may be able to take advantage of the trading allowance.
-Thanks to the trading allowance, you can earn up to £1,000 from a self-employed hobby business each tax year, without needing to tell HMRC or pay tax on it.
+Yes, you might need to, but this depends on how much you earn.
+Thanks to the trading allowance you can earn a total of £1,000 from self-employed or ‘miscellaneous’ activities (such as a self-employed hobby business) each tax year, without needing to tell HMRC or pay tax on it.

 The trading allowance threshold is based on self-employed income, not profit.

-That means you’ll need to add together all the money that you make on sales to work out how much you’ve earned.
-As long as it’s less than £1,000 in a tax year then you won’t need to register.
+You’ll need to add together all the money you make on sales to work out how much you’ve earned.
+As long as it’s less than £1,000 in a tax year then you won’t need to register, even if you’re also earning wages from an employer.

 Learn more